 The RESET input when pulled low initializes the microcontroller.
 Initialization will occur whenever the RESET input is pulled low.
 Upon initialization, the data and configuration registers for Ports L, G, and C are cleared, resulting in these Ports being initialized to the TRI-STATE mode.
-Pin G1 of the G Port is an exception (as noted below) since pin G1 is dedicated as the WATCHDOG and/or Clock Monitor error output pin.
+Pin G1 of the G Port is an exception (as noted below) since pin G1 is dedicated as the WatchDog and/or Clock Monitor error output pin.
 Port D is initialized high with RESET.
 The PC, PSW, CNTRL, ICNTRL, and T2CNTRL control registers are cleared.
 The Multi-Input Wakeup registers WKEN, WKEDG, and WKPND are cleared.
 The A/D control register ENAD is cleared, resulting in the ADC being powered down initially.
 The Stack Pointer, SP, is initialized to 06F Hex.

-The device comes out of reset with both the WATCHDOG logic and the Clock Monitor detector armed, and with both the WATCHDOG service window bits set and the Clock Monitor bit set.
-The WATCHDOG and Clock Monitor detector circuits are inhibited during reset.
-The WATCHDOG service window bits are initialized to the maximum WATCHDOG service window of 64k $t{\rm C}$ clock cycles.
+The COP888CF comes out of reset with both the WatchDog logic and the Clock Monitor detector armed, and with both the WatchDog service window bits set and the Clock Monitor bit set.
+The WatchDog and Clock Monitor detector circuits are inhibited during reset.
+The WatchDog service window of 64k t_c clock cycles.
 The Clock Monitor bit is initialized high, and will cause a Clock Monitor error following reset if the clock has not reached the minimum specified frequency at the termination of reset.
-A Clock Monitor error will cause an active low error output on pin G1.
-This error output will continue until 16 $t{\rm C}$ -32 $t{\rm C}$ clock cycles following the clock frequency reaching the minimum specified value, at which time the G1 output will enter the TRI-STATE mode
+A Clock Monitor error output will continue until 16-32 t_c clock cycles following the clock frequency reaching the minimum specified value, at which time the G1 output will enter the TRI-STATE mode.